 Final examination results will be posted to a student's term address, or vacation address if requested.
-Forms requesting that results be posted to a vacation address are included in the examination timetable and change of address forms are obtainable at the Student Enquiry Counter, the Chancellery.
-Both forms can be accepted up to Friday 24 June for Session 1 results and Friday 25 November for Session 2 and whole year results.
-Results are also posted on School noticeboards and in the University Library.
-Results on noticeboards are listed by Student Registration Number.
+Forms requesting that results be posted to a vacation address are included in the examination timetable (November/December only) and change of address forms are obtainable at the Student Enquiry Counter, the Chancellery.
+Forms can be accepted up to Friday 1 July for Session 1 results and Friday 2 December for Session 2 and whole year results.
+Results are also posted on School noticeboards are listed by Student Registration Number.